-- (1) Students enrolling in programs which are included in a contract between AUM and a foreign government/institution and/or U.S. military organization. - (2) International students who have satisfactorily completed a bachelor's or master's degree at an accredited U.S. college or university. - (3) International students who have satisfactorily completed the equivalent of a bachelor's or master's degree in a country or institution where English is the primary language.
-Countries included in this exception are Anguilla, Antarctica (British), Antigua, Australia, Bahamas, Barbados, Belize, Bermuda, Bophuthatswana, Botswana, Brunei, Canada, Cayman Islands, Channel Islands, Ciskei, Cyprus, Dominica, Ireland, Falkland Islands, Fiji, Gambia, Ghana, Gibralter, Grenada, Guyana, India, Indian Ocean Territories (British), Jamaica, Kenya, Kiribati, Lesotho, Liberia, Malawi, Mauritius, Malta, Namibia (South West Africa), Nauru, New Zealand, Nigeria, Pakistan, Papua New Guinea, Philippines, Sierra Leone, Singapore, Solomon Islands (British), South Africa, Sri Lanka, St. Lucia, St. Vincent, Swaziland, Tanskei, Tanzania, Tobago, Tonga, Trinidad, Tuvalu, Uganda, United Kingdom, Venda, Virgin Islands (British), Vatican City, Western Samoa, Zambia, and Zimbabwe (Southern Rhodesia). - 5.
+a.
+Students enrolling in programs which are included in a contract

+- between AUM and a foreign government/institution and/or U.S. military organization. - b.
+International students who have satisfactorily completed a bachelor's or master's degree at an accredited U.S. college or university. - c.
+International students who have satisfactorily completed the equivalent of a bachelor's or master's degree in a country or institution where English is the primary language.
+Countries included in this exception are Anguilla, Antarctica (British), Antigua, Australia, Bahamas, Barbados, Belize, Bermuda, Bophuthatswana, Botswana, Brunei, Canada, Cayman Islands, Channel Islands, Ciskei, Cyprus, Dominica, Ireland, Falkland Islands, Fiji, Gambia, Ghana, Gibralter, Grenada, Guyana, India, Indian Ocean Territories (British), Jamaica, Kenya, Kiribati, Lesotho, Liberia, Malawi, Malta, Mauritius, Namibia (South West Africa), Nauru, New Zealand, Nigeria, Pakistan, Papua New Guinea, Philippines, Sierra Leone, Singapore, Solomon Islands (British), South Africa, Sri Lanka, St. Lucia, St. Vincent, Swaziland, Tanskei, Tanzania, Tobago, Tonga, Trinidad, Tuvalu, Uganda, United Kingdom, Venda, Virgin Islands (British), Vatican City, Western Samoa, Zambia and Zimbabwe (Southern Rhodesia). - d.
+International students who have scored at least 488 on paper-based TOEFL, 163 on computer-based TOEFL or 57 on internet-based TOEFL will take a combined load of graduate courses, including appropriate English as a Second Language (ESL) courses.
+Students continue with ESL courses until they pass TOEFL or IELTS according to the Auburn Montgomery minimum acceptable score requirements.
+(NOTE: Admitted students may be required to take an AUM-administered examination to determine placement in English courses.) - 5.
 Satisfactory results on one of the graduate entrance examinations: The School of Business requires a minimum score of 400 on the General Management Aptitude Test (GMAT).
-The Schools of Education, Liberal Arts, and Sciences require either the general section of the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT). - 6.
-Specific academic programs might have additional requirements for admission; these could include additional testing.
+The Schools of Education, Liberal Arts and Sciences require either the general section of the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT). - 6.
+Specific academic programs might have additional requirements for admission.
+Contact individual schools for school specific admission requirements for their respective degree programs. - 7.
+Students who do not meet the TOEFL and/or any other requirement for full admission to an AUM academic program may apply for admission to the AUM English as a Second Language (ESL) program.
+Please visit the AUMESL web site for application information: (www.aum.edu/Academics/Schools/Continuing_Education/Languages/ESL/index.aspx?id=5094)